"What's this?" Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "For my man?
 Any time's okay."

-"Be naked when I get there.
+"Be on your knees and naked.
 Ten minutes."
 He hung up.

-Ada watched him leave from the third-floor window, her hand gripping the phone.
-He had the nerve to accuse her of an affair, when he was having one with his secretary?
-It didn't even show any class -- she was easy pickings, barely out of high school.
-If she had brains to match her breasts, she'd win a Nobel.
+Ada watched from the third-floor window, her hand gripping the phone, as his car reversed down the driveway.
+He had the nerve to accuse her of an affair?
+While he was having one with his secretary?
+It didn't even show any class -- the girl was easy pickings, barely out of high school.
+If she had brains to match her breasts, she'd be Einstein in a dress.
 Her bra so big it looked like a harness under those flimsy tight blouses she liked to wear.
 Should have been an exotic dancer, not a secretary.
 For a moment Ada had an image of Gina on Owen's lap, pressing her breasts into his face.
 How was Ada supposed to compete with that?
 Gina was a cartoon: too much chest on a girl who still had her baby fat.

 She wrote her husband a letter, left it on the hall table, and packed what she needed to live for a week.
 Then she called Sarah.